PennyLaneAI/pennylane-qiskit/doc/devices/overview.rst

 Overview
 ========

-This section will introduce some examples of how to use the PennyLane-Qiskit plugin.
+Once the PennyLane-Qiskit plugin is installed, the following Qiskit devices can be accessed straightaway in PennyLane.

 Devices
 ~~~~~~~

-Once the PennyLane-Qiskit plugin is installed, the following Qiskit devices
-can be accessed straightaway in PennyLane.
+Currently, there are three devices for different qiskit "providers":

 .. devicegalleryitem::
     :name: 'qiskit.aer'